 You may contact us with any questions or concerns regarding your Account.
 All communication between you and us will be handled by the Program Partner.
 The best way to contact us is through the Online Banking Services (see Section 1.3 of the Agreement).
-If you cannot reach us via the Online Banking Services, you can also contact us via email at email@example.com
+If you cannot reach us via the online support tools accessible at weareuncapped.com, you can also contact us via email at firstname.lastname@example.org

 1.2 Type of Account and Eligibility